RahulModak74/QUANTUM_GRAVITY_WITH_MW/THEORY/README.md

 # Quantum Gravity Manifold Extraction Toolkit

 **Theory Catches Up With Algorithm!**
+**
+We have extracted the governing PDEs and the associated manifold geometry, which are provided in the GitHub repository under the THEORY/ directory.

+However, validation against high-fidelity general-relativity laboratories and experimental analog systems remains pending; until such validation, the theory should be regarded as constructively complete but empirically open.**

 This toolkit extracts the learned quantum gravity manifold from your trained VAE and expresses it as:
 - **Geometric objects** (metric tensor, Christoffel symbols, Riemann tensor, Ricci tensor/scalar)